MarcSlakey/40k/pygame/README.md

 CURRENT BUGS:
 Models "stick" to walls and other models when they collide.
+During shooting phase, can add models to the shooting group even if they have fired all their weapons (although they do not fire again).